Soli Deo gloria

 "Apparently," Mickey said, and he and Jack turned when they saw a car drive up.

 Jack lowered the clipboard and said, "Ah, there you two are.
 'Bout time you showed up.
 Mickey Mouse and I have been freezing our butts off."

 "Sorry for being a bit later than you two," Detective Rose Tyler said, raising an eyebrow as she held up a paper tray.
 "We did bring coffee, though."

 "How did you manage to get a cab to let you bring in drinks?"
-Mickey said as Rose hurried around the markers that cut the cab from going any further and over to him, wearing a dark blue jacket and black pants.
+Mickey said as Rose hurried around the markers that cut the cab from going any further over to him.
 Her blonde hair was out, making her push it out of her face because of the wind as she held up the tray.

-"Cold morning," he said, his ruffled brown hair dancing about due to the breeze.
+"Cold morning," he said, his ruffled brown hair dancing in the breeze.
 He tightened his long trench coat and said, "What have we got?"